mastercomfig/mastercomfig/docs/next_steps/quick_fixes.md

 ## Game resolution keeps resetting.

-Check to see if you have `-dxlevel 100` in your TF2 launch options, it should hmay have a different number next to it.
+Check to see if you have `-dxlevel 100` in your TF2 launch options, it should may have a different number next to it.
 You only needed this one time.